Fraunhofer-AISEC/codyze-evaluator/documentation/docs/methodology.md

 ### Summarized Workflow

-In total, the internal workflow of the OpenStack Checker can be summarized as follows:
+In total, the internal workflow of the Codyze Evaluator can be summarized as follows:
 First, the source code is parsed to an abstract syntax tree (AST) and enriched by several passes to a CPG.
 Then, the tagging logic is applied to the CPG, which adds semantic information to the code and may trigger re-evaluating sub-graphs in the passes.
 This results in the final version of the CPG which is then used to run all the queries.